Winterslife/FPGA-acceleration-for-Tensorized-Transformer-Training/README.md

-TT-format Tensor Contraction based on Scalable matrix matrix multiplication on FPGA
+Tensor Contraction based on Scalable matrix matrix multiplication on FPGA
 =============================================

 Downloading the code